 The autumn season paints this picturesque city in spellbinding shades of orange, yellow and gold.
 The tree-lined streets become all the more magical, making your time in November in Barcelona feel as enchanting as ever.

 Unlike Eastern Europe, you won’t have to layer yourself up teddy-bear-style.
-Another benefit of travelling during November in Barcelona means lesser layers, and therefore, more room in your suitcase.
+Another benefit of traveling during November in Barcelona is fewer layers and, therefore, more room in your suitcase.
 Warm days and chilly nights offer a refreshing mix for visitors.

 Bucket List Attractions for the Perfect Trip in November in Barcelona